microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 // Replace "{url}" with the URL of an Excel document. npm run start:web -- --document {url}
 ```
-- NOTE: that you may need to `Enable Developer Mode` when prompted and accept the certificate for the side loaded add-in when you run the project for the first time.
+- NOTE: You may need to `Enable Developer Mode` when prompted and accept the certificate for the side loaded add-in when you run the project for the first time.

+Now we are ready to jump into the code!

 ## The `manifest.xml` file